Botanical and herbal products global regulatory

 Botanicals

-A botanical is a plant or plant part valued for its medicinal or therapeutic properties, flavor, and/or scent.
-Herbs are a subset of botanicals.
-Products made from botanicals that are used to maintain or improve health are sometimes called herbal products, botanical products, or phytomedicines.
+A botanical refers to a plant or plant part that holds value for its medicinal or therapeutic properties, flavor, and/or scent.
+Herbs represent a subset of botanicals.
+Sometimes, products derived from botanicals used to enhance or maintain health, receive the names herbal products, botanical products, or phytomedicines.

 Herbal products